tillitis/tkey-device-signer/docs/implementation-notes.md

 - `failed`

-When we start the machine we start in state `started` and are ready for some inital commands.
+When we start the machine we start in state `started` and are ready for some initial commands.
 See [README.md](../README.md) for a complete description of the protocol and what we expect a well-behaved client to do.
 The state machine is here to catch clients who are not that well-behaved.